Wigner entropy conjecture and the interference formula in quantum phase space: Introduction

 \textit{A classical perspective.} If it was only for classical statistical mechanics, any probability distribution over phase space would define an acceptable state.
-In this spirit, we define $\mathcal{P}$ as the set of quantum operators that are associated with genuine (non-negative) probability distributions in phase space: these are all Wigner-positive trace-1 operators.
+In this spirit, we define $\mathcal{P}$ as the set of Hermitian linear operators that are associated with genuine (non-negative) probability distributions in phase space: these are all Wigner-positive trace-one operators.
 Note that $\mathcal{P}$ contains positive semi-definite (PSD) operators, and non-PSD operators; we denote the former as states and the latter as quasi-states.
-In contrast, the set of quantum states $\mathcal{Q}$ is the set of PSD trace-1 operators, which contains Wigner-positive and Wigner-negative operators.
+In contrast, the set of quantum states $\mathcal{Q}$ is the set of PSD trace-one operators, which contains Wigner-positive and Wigner-negative operators.
 Remarkably, the set of Wigner-positive operators $\mathcal{P}$ and the set of quantum states $\mathcal{Q}$ intersect: their intersection is precisely the set of Wigner-positive quantum states $\mathcal{W}_+=\mathcal{P}\cap\mathcal{Q}$.
-As illustrated in Fig.~\ref{fig:intro_venn}, the Wigner-positive set $\mathcal{W}_+$ can be pictured as a buffer at the crossroads of quantum states and classical probability distributions.
+As illustrated in Fig.~\ref{fig:intro_venn}, the Wigner-positive set $\mathcal{W}_+$ can be pictured as an intermediate zone at the crossroads of quantum states and classical probability distributions.